groq/mlagility/README.md

-MLAgility offers a complementary approach to MLPerf by examining the capability of vendors to provide turnkey solutions to a larger corpus of off-the-shelf models.
+MLAgility offers a complementary approach to MLPerf by examining the capability of vendors to provide turnkey solutions to a corpus of hundreds of off-the-shelf models.
 All of the model scripts and benchmarking code are published as open source software.
-The performance data is now available at our [Huggingface Space](https://huggingface.co/spaces/Groq/mlagility).
+The performance data is available at our [Huggingface Space](https://huggingface.co/spaces/Groq/mlagility).

 ## Benchmarking Tool